Commercially-Based Supersonic Aerial Target Solutions

 Quick Summary

-The Naval Air Systems Command (NAVAIR), Program Management Office, Aerial Targets (PMA-208), has issued a Request for Information (RFI) seeking Commercially-Based Supersonic Aerial Target Solutions.
-This RFI aims to gather technical feedback from industry on mature, commercially-developed, or non-developmental solutions to meet Navy threat simulation requirements, improve affordability, and enhance industrial base resilience.
-The information may inform a potential prototype project under Other Transaction Authority (OTA), pursuant to 10 U.S.C. § 4022.
-Responses are due by June 1, 2026, 5:00 PM ET.
+The Naval Air Systems Command (NAVAIR), Program Management Office, Aerial Targets (PMA-208), is issuing a Request for Information (RFI) for Commercially-Based Supersonic Aerial Target Solutions.
+This RFI seeks industry feedback and mature commercial/non-developmental solutions to meet Navy threat simulation requirements, improve affordability, and enhance industrial base resilience.
+The government may use this information to inform a potential prototype project under Other Transaction Authority (OTA), pursuant to 10 U.S.C. § 4022.
+Responses are due June 1, 2026.

 Purpose & Scope

 NAVAIR PMA-208 is exploring alternatives to traditional acquisition for supersonic aerial targets.
-The RFI seeks solutions capable of demonstrating target profiles in the near term (Oct 2028 – Sep 2029) and scaling for recurring operational target presentations by 2030-2034.
+The objective is to identify solutions demonstrable in the near term (October 2028 – September 2029) that can scale to support Fleet operations in the 2030-2034 timeframe.
 The government is open to various acquisition and business models, including contractor-owned/operated or pay-per-outcome.

-- Profile 1: Supersonic Sea-Skimmer: Achieve and sustain Mach 2.5+ at altitudes below 100 feet, with terminal maneuverability up to 10 Gs.
+• Profile 1: Supersonic Sea-Skimmer (Mach 2.5+ at altitudes below 100 feet, with terminal maneuverability up to 10 Gs).

-Common requirements for both profiles are an End-to-End Solution (performer provides all hardware, software, logistics, personnel), Range Integration (compatibility with U.S. Navy range infrastructure), and Safety Certification (including Flight Termination System approval).
+Common requirements include an End-to-End Solution (performer provides all hardware, software, logistics, personnel), Range Integration with U.S. Navy infrastructure, and Safety Certification (including Flight Termination System approval).

 Contract & Timeline